top of page

 If your house or commercial property is a Grade 2 Listed Building, it’s essential that you understand what you can and cannot do.
 In general, you won’t need permission for general like-for-like repairs and maintenance.
 However, if you’re not sure or are planning more extensive works, such as an alteration, it is best to get the help of a specialist.

-AMS Surveys can act as your property consultants, offering our knowledge of Grade 1 and 2 Listed Buildings, Non-designated Heritage Assets, buildings in conservation areas or local listings, to advise on the restrictions and help you utilise the existing space without breaching any regulations.
+AMS Surveys can act as your property consultants, offering our knowledge of Grade I, II* and II Listed Buildings, Non-designated Heritage Assets, buildings in Conservation Areas or local listings, to advise on the restrictions and help you utilise the existing space without breaching any regulations.
 By doing so, we hope to make homelife and work within the heritage buildings a pleasure.

 REGULATED AND PARTNERED WITH